rvalla/COVID-19/README.md

 - Confirmed case: a case confirmed by the authorities
 - Confirmed cases: number of cases confirmed so far
 - Recovered case: a person who is no longer infected
-- Revovered cases: number of recovered cases so far
+- Recovered cases: number of recovered cases so far
 - Active cases: confirmed cases - recovered cases
 - Death case: a case which ended with death of the patient
 - New cases: number of new cases registered on a day